noeliajimenezg/jira-slackbot/README.md

 `fields.slack-message.title-link`: map between the slack message link and the link of the JIRA issue.
 `subfields`: map between the differents subfields that could be showed on Slack message and the field of the JIRA issue.
 New subfields can be added.

-- Filters configuration for each filter
+- Filters configuration for each filter:
 `filter-id`: ID of the filter from JIRA.
 It is showed on JIRA url.
 Example: 16729
 `slack-token`: token of the Slack application that represents the bot.
 [Official documentation](https://api.slack.com/slack-apps) to create an Slack application.
 `local-file-stored-issues`: local file that contains the issues already treated.
 Example: C:\issues.txt